hubblestack/nova/README.rst

 composed of multiple modules, which ingest YAML configuration profiles to run a single or series of audits against a system.

+Two different methods are outlined below.
+The first method is more stable (and therefore recommended).
+This method uses Salt's package manager to track versioned, packaged updates to Hubble's components.

+The second method installs directly from git.
+It should be considered bleeding edge and possibly unstable.

 Installation (Recommended)
 ==========================